Links on Android Authority may earn us a commission. Learn more.

 When it comes to cleaning performance, the X1 Omni is comparable to other high-end rivals — generally good if imperfect, in other words.
 I’d probably choose something like the far more affordable Roborock S7 if I cared more about mopping, yet the X1 Omni is at least adequate in that area, and plenty powerful when it comes to vacuuming — so long as it doesn’t mysteriously miss some areas or shut down, of course.
 Those incidents were rare enough that I can’t complain too much.

 People who understandably value money over convenience may want to get something like the aforementioned Roborock S7 ($649) or less expensive Deebot models, such as the Deebot Ozmo T8 ($649).
-If money is no object and you still want a robot with something like the Omni Station, Roborock has the excellent and equally pricey S7 MaxV Ultra ($1,400), which is paired with an optional Empty Wash Fill Dock.
+If money is no object and you still want a robot with something like the Omni Station, Roborock has the excellent and equally pricey S7 MaxV Ultra ($1,400), which is paired with the Empty Wash Fill Dock.

 Those who like the idea of an auto-emptying station but only care about vacuuming might want to check out the iRobot Roomba S9 Plus ($999).
 Its price feels like a bargain next to the Omni.